 Don't give up.
 Don't let the devil win.
 Your children's hearts and souls are way too valuable to let your enemy win.
 You and I can do this.
-We can fight the good fight and be the victor.
-And our children and husbands will be victors as well.
+We can fight the good fight and be the victor!
+And our children and husbands will be victors too!

 God is so pleased with us when we lay down our lives.
 When we sacrifice for His Kingdom.

-If you are a homeschooling mom and are feeling down today, please know you are not the only one who experiences this.
-But you don't need to stay in this mindset.
+If you are a homeschooling mom and are feeling down today, please know you are not alone.
+But don't stay in this mindset.

 Remember who you are in Christ.
 You are redeemed and loved.
 You are a royal priesthood.
-He sees you and knows your flaws, but loves you with an everlasting love.
+He sees your heart and knows your flaws, and loves you with an everlasting love.

 Keep pouring truth into your kiddos.
 Continue to love them with everything you have because it is worth it.
 Especially when they have bad attitudes...hold them accountable to their actions in a biblical way, but love and model respect to them.
 Don't take their immature attitudes personally.
 Show them emotional maturity and unconditional love.
 They need you and your husband to show them the way.

-As I have been reminded many times, the training up of a child thing is not a sprint, but a marathon.
+As I have been reminded many times, the training up of a child is not a sprint, but a marathon.
 Run the race well.
+Enjoy the journey.
 You have what it takes when you rely on the Almighty One!